khan-asfi-reza/Blogspot-Frontend/README.md

-## Blogspot Frontend
+## Firebolt Frontend

-Blogspot is a blogging and social media platform for publishing contents
+Firebolt is a blogging and social media platform for publishing contents

 ## File Structure